patchulidev/ModExplorerMenu/README.md

 ### Information

-This project is natively maintained and built on Windows 10 using Visual Studio Code.
+This project is natively maintained and built on Windows 11 using Visual Studio Code.
 Mileage may vary.

+This project is setup for a local download of Commonlib in the project folder.
+Will require reconfiguration if you have a global instance of it.

+P.S.
+You may have include path issues with my xmake configuration - sorry.

 ## Getting Started
 ```bat